shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 .. image:: _static/software/rpi_disk6.png
    :width: 320px

 At second, insert the microSD card into your Raspberry Pi 3 and turn on the power.
 Then, connect the Raspberry Pi to the monitor with an HDMI cable and connect a USB or wireless input devices.
 The initial user ID is ``turtlebot`` and the password is ``turtlebot``.
-The user ID and password can be changed later if you want to.
+The user ID and the password is configurable after the login is succeeded.

 .. image:: _static/software/login.png
    :width: 600px

-If there was no problem, you have completed the preparation to use TurtlebBot3.
+If the settings are finished, go to the next step.

-Install the Ubuntu for the Intel Joule (TurtleBot3 Premium Model)
+Install the Ubuntu in the Intel Joule (TurtleBot3 Premium)
 -----------------------------------------------------------------

 (TODO)